 The Well-Being Index (WBI), developed by the Mayo Clinic, evaluates wellness in just nine questions.
 The anonymous data collected allows us to look specifically at cohorts on our medical staffs to better develop programs and interventions for promoting wellness and mitigating burnout.
 Those who participate may be eligible for an incentive.

 Preferred EAP offers a 45-minute program for beginners that covers what mindfulness is and how it can be practiced.
 Led by teachers from the Center for Mindfulness.

 Mindfulness Based Stress Reduction – 8 week program

 Mindfulness-Based Stress Reduction can help you to recognize how stress affects your life and teach you ways to manage it.
 Developing a non-judgmental awareness of the present moment helps you respond – rather than react – to situations and to experience a greater sense of calm and well-being.
-The program, currently virtual, comprises eight 2.5 hours sessions and a half-day retreat.
+The program comprises eight 2.5 hours sessions and a half-day retreat.

 Growing Resilience with Mindfulness – 6 week program

 This streamlined program introduces participants to mindfulness and self-compassion, both of which have been shown to build resilience.
 With mindfulness, we learn to pay attention to the present moment with curiosity.
 Relaxation is one of the first benefits of this practice.
 Eventually, we come to see events as neutral and our reactions to them as within our control.
-Program is currently virtual and runs for nine hours total.
+Program runs for nine hours total.

 - Wellness newsletter and tips archive